Cisplatin/Krypton/README.md

 * Add a generic block cipher structure with fields
 * Convert from c99 mode (to save encryption time)
 * Try to remove -lm requirement as well? (store lg2)
+* Only generate round keys once for DES